wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Tables of contents

-`toctree` and `contents` can be used as reStructuredText directives.
+The `toctree` and `contents` directives can be used to render tables of contents.

     ```{toctree}
     ---